+Installation

-Installation Capture mode : A capture mode is a preset configuration that defines how the camera ca the capture mode, it can affect many other settings, such as view areas and privacy masks. ptures images.
-When you change Mounting position : The orientation of the image can change depending on how you mo unt the camera.
-Power line frequency : To minimize image flicker, select the frequency your region uses.
-The Amer The rest of the world mostly uses 50 Hz.
-If you're not sure of your region's power line frequency, or Rotate: Select the preferred image orientation.
+Capture mode: A capture mode is a preset configuration that defines how the camera captures images.
+When you change the capture mode, it can affect many other settings, such as view areas and privacy masks.

+Mounting position U: The orientation of the image can change depending on how you mount the camera.

+Power line frequency: To minimize image flicker, select the frequency your region uses.
+The American regions usually use 60 Hz.
+The rest of the world mostly uses 50 Hz.
+If you're not sure of your region's power line frequency, check with the local authorities.

+Rotate: Select the preferred image orientation.

 Zoom: Use the slider to adjust the zoom level.

 Focus: Use the slider to manually set the focus.

 AF: Click to make the camera focus on the selected area.
-If you don't select an autofocus area, t entire scene. he camera focuses on the Autofocus area: Click • to show the autofocus area.
-This area should include the area of int erest.
+If you don't select an autofocus area, the camera focuses on the entire scene.

+Autofocus area: Click to show the autofocus area.
+This area should include the area of interest.

 Reset focus: Click to make the focus return to its original position.

+In cold environments, it can take several minutes for the zoom and focus to become available.

+Image correction

-Note In cold environments, it can take several minutes for the zoom and focus to become avai lable.
-Image correction Important We recommend you not to use multiple image correction features at the same time, since it can lead to performance issues.
-Barrel distortion correction (BDC) : Turn on to get a straighter image if it suffers from bais a lens effect that makes the image appear curved and bent outwards.
-The condition is seen mo zoomed out. arrel distortion.
-Barrel distortion ore clearly when the image is Crop : Use the slider to adjust the correction level.
-A lower level means that the image we image height and resolution.
-A higher level means that image height and resolution are kept at the idth is kept at the expense of ne expense of image width.
-Remove distortion (i) : Use the slider to adjust the correction level.
-Pucker means that the in of image height and resolution.
-Bloat means that image height and resolution are kept at the exp nage width is kept at the expense bense of image width.
+We recommend you not to use multiple image correction features at the same time, since it can lead to performance issues.

+Barrel distortion correction (BDC): Turn on to get a straighter image if it suffers from barrel distortion.
+Barrel distortion is a lens effect that makes the image appear curved and bent outwards.
+The condition is seen more clearly when the image is zoomed out.

+Crop: Use the slider to adjust the correction level.
+A lower level means that the image width is kept at the expense of image height and resolution.
+A higher level means that image height and resolution are kept at the expense of image width.

+Remove distortion: Use the slider to adjust the correction level.
+Pucker means that the image width is kept at the expense of image height and resolution.
+Bloat means that image height and resolution are kept at the expense of image width.

 Image stabilization : Turn on to get a smoother and steadier image with less blur.
-We reastabilization in environments where the device is mounted in an exposed location and subject to wind or passing traffic. commend that you use image vibrations due to, for example, Focal length is the slider to adjust the focal length.
-A higher value leads to higher ma
+We recommend that you use image stabilization in environments where the device is mounted in an exposed location and subject to vibrations due to, for example, wind or passing traffic.

+Focal length : Use the slider to adjust the focal length.
+A higher value leads to higher magnification and a narrower angle of view, while a lower value leads to a lower magnification and a wider angle of view.

-Stabilizer margin : Use the slider to adjust the size of the stabilizer margin, which determines the level of vibration to stabilize.
+Stabilizer margin: Use the slider to adjust the size of the stabilizer margin, which determines the level of vibration to stabilize.
 If the product is mounted in an environment with a lot of vibration, move the slider towards Max.
 As a result, a smaller scene is captured.
 If the environment has less vibration, move the slider towards Min.

-Straighten image : Turn on and use the slider to straighten the image horizontally by rotating and cropping it digitally.
+Straighten image: Turn on and use the slider to straighten the image horizontally by rotating and cropping it digitally.
 The functionality is useful when it's not possible to mount the camera exactly level.
-Ideally, straighten the image during installation. : Click to show a supporting grid in the image.
-EX : Click to hide the grid.
-The image before and after it has been straightened.
+Ideally, straighten the image during installation.

+: Click to show a supporting grid in the image.

+: Click to hide the grid.